Bicycle Accident Lawyer Atlanta GA

 While bicyclists are entitled to share the roads, not all car drivers respect those cycling privileges.
 Too often, car drivers use aggressive maneuvers like speeding up behind a bicycle rider or driving to pass around the bicycle driver.
 Those poor decisions often sadly lead to catastrophic consequences.
 A car driver’s negligent or reckless driving makes him liable for the injuries he causes.
 A bicycle accident lawyer Atlanta GA cyclists know and trust will make sure to hold the right individuals accountable.
 Read about How to Prevent a Bicycle Accident

 Sometimes a bicycle accident is as straightforward as it seems—the driver was following too closely, or failed to yield the right of way resulting in the accident.
 Sometimes the accident is caused by something more than an impatient driver.
 An accident investigation and actual on-site inspection of the road may show that it was a poor road design or defective product that was the primary cause.
 And sometimes an accident is caused by a drunk driver who recklessly strikes a bicyclist but flees the scene.
 In any of these situations, you will want a bicycle accident lawyer that Atlanta GA residents count on.
+Our results lead to happy clients.

 Georgia Bicycle Laws